 But the whole murder aspect of it made it so odd.
 I think the fact that I had no idea what this film was about before I started watching it was one of the reasons it felt so bizarre when the murders started happening.

 From start to finish the film just felt surreal, until it built up to its dramatic conclusion.
 One thing I would say- don’t expect this to be just your regular high school drama, because it was certainly pumped full of action!

-Christian Slater as JD was also brilliant, and his character was both charming, and chilling.
-At first I thought he was just a bit of a bad boy… turned out he was a lot more than that…
+Christian Slater as JD was also brilliant, and his character was both charming and chilling.
+At first I thought he was just a bit of a bad boy, but it turned out he was a lot more than that.

 Overall, this was a really funny, interesting and bizarre film!
 Going into it blind definitely made it an interesting surprise, but I actually really enjoyed it, and I came to love the odd feel of it.
 I love a good 1980s film, and I’m really glad I went to see this film.

 What do you think of my review of ‘Heathers’?
 What did you think of this 1980s classic?
 Do you like any other 1980s classic films?

 Let me know all your thoughts in the comments below 🙂